GazzaJ/CI-MS4-RefereE-pay/README.md

 ![](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/skel-pag.jpg)

 ###### **Information**
-As is to be expected , information provided by this site takes up the bulk of the center of the pages.
+As is to be expected , information provided by this site takes up the bulk of the centre of the pages.

 ##### **Forms**
-Forms are located on the lefthand side of pages on laptop or large monitors.
+Forms are located on the left-hand side of pages on laptop or large monitors.
 Any additional information provided with that form is located on the right hand side.

 ![Forms](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/add-travel.png)

 ###### **In App Navigation**
 Navigating back to the Fixtures page or back to a previous page is achieved through buttons consistently located at the base of each page.
-Button titles should be self explanatory.
+Button titles should be self-explanatory.

 ![Forms](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/bot-nav.jpg)

 ###### **Messages**
-All messages are displayed at the top right of the page just below the search box and are designed to heklp convey the class of message, whether Error, Warning, Info or Success.
+All messages are displayed at the top right of the page just below the search box and are designed to help convey the class of message, whether Error, Warning, Info or Success.

 ![Message Location](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/message-loc.jpg)

 ###### **Error Pages**
-Each error page extends the base template to provide the users with a design consistent with the remainder of the site, and a navbar theu are already familiar with.
+Each error page extends the base template to provide the users with a design consistent with the remainder of the site, and a navbar they are already familiar with.
 Thus should a user encounter an unexpected error they are able to easily navigate back to the site without having to use the back button.

 ![Error Page](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/404error-page.jpg)